 Multidisciplinary Team Working to Standardise Neurodevelopmental Follow-Up

-A multidisciplinary approach to using QI methodology to improve the delivery, uptake and recording of two-year developmental assessments.
+Two case examples of multidisciplinary approaches to using QI methodology to improve the delivery, uptake and recording of two-year developmental assessments for children born preterm.

 Our neurodevelopmental outpatient service has undergone redesign with reference to recently published NICE Guideline (NG 72) ‘Developmental Follow up of Children and Young People Born Preterm’ in August 2017 and Scottish Government neonatal care strategic plans in ‘The Best Start: Five-year Plan for Maternity and Neonatal Care’ in January 2017.